ESBenchmark/ESBench/docs/api/runner.md

 The `esbench` package exports 2 entry points:

-* `esbench` Contains functions to run suites, and tools to deal with the results.
+* `esbench` contains functions to run suites, and tools to deal with the results.
 It uses ES6 and a few Web APIs, compatibility with browsers and most server-side runtimes.

-* `esbench/host` Has CLI, executors, builders, and reporters.
-It is only usable from Node.js or other runtimes that compatible with Node API.
+* `esbench/host` has CLI, executors, builders, and reporters.
+It is only usable from Node.js and other runtimes that compatible with Node API.

 ## Run Suites